Last Updated on 22 June 2024 by Cycloscope

 Day 5: Spitzkoppe

-About 120 km from Swakopmund, Spitzkoppe is a paradise for hiking and camping.
-We absolutely suggest you sleep inside the park, the view is amazing and actually it is cheaper than camping outside the park.
-They will give you a map so you won’t miss the main attractions and viewpoint.
-There are a few rock painting sites, one is just along the road and the other, Bushmen’s Paradise, requires climbing a rock with the help of a chain.
+They will give you a map so you won’t miss the main attractions and viewpoints.
+There are a few rock painting sites, one is just along the road and the other, Bushmenโs Paradise, requires climbing a rock with the help of a chain.
 In both cases you need a guide, they are already there and there is no fixed fee, you’ll give them a tip at the end of the tour.

 Day 6: Cape Cross & St Nowhere Campsite

 Cape Cross is one of the beaches along the Namibia Coast where you can see the Cape fur Seals, about 1,5 hours north of Swakopmund.
-You can spend as much time as you want here but, we have to say, the smell is so intense you can’t stay for a very long time, especially because of the corpse of dead seals scattered a bit everywhere.
+You can spend as much time as you want here but, we have to say, the smell is so intense you can’t stay for a very long time, especially because of the corpses of dead seals scattered a bit everywhere.

-There is a wooden pathway among the seals where tourists can walk, remember to close the gate behind you, seals can be aggressive.
-We have read many comments saying the seals were on the path and did not let the tourists pass, when we visited (July 2022) the path was in good condition, so probably was recently maintained.
+There is a wooden pathway among the seals where tourists can walk, remember to close the gate behind you, the seals can be aggressive.
+We have read many comments saying the seals were on the path and did not let the tourists pass, when we visited the path was in good condition, so probably was recently maintained.

 The reserve is open from 10.00 to 17.00, you can camp 1 km from the colony, there is no smell there.
 We went to check the camping, it looked nice but the campsites are directly on the beach, it was not a good idea in July, very windy and cold during the night.